jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 be on the stack at the time that the error occurs.
 Error-events will be used instead.

-Fallback support for less-capable platforms
+Fallback support for less capable platforms
 -------------------------------------------

 *something about market share and link to figures in an appendix?*